10 Necessary Steps to Protect Your Facebook Page

 Step #7 DO NOT click on suspicious links

 Hackers often use links to gain access to your Facebook account.
-Avoid clicking on suspicious links sent via DM and/or email – from Meta, an unknown source or even your trust friends as they could have been hacked.
+Avoid clicking on suspicious links sent via DM and/or email – from Meta, an unknown source or even your trusted friends as they could have been hacked.
 And especially not if they contain a message urging you to click.

 Phishing is rampant these days and the scammers are getting cleverer by the day; it’s all too easy to fall prey to something that looks too good to be true.
 If in doubt, do not click!
-And, if sent via email, check the full sender’s email – often the scammers don’t even bother to cover the actual email address – which could look totally suspicious or could look plausible but will have something odd about the address like an extra part to the domain like this “mail.nzpost.co.nz”
+And, if sent via email, check the full sender’s email – often the scammers don’t even bother to cover the actual email address – which could look totally suspicious or could look plausible but will have something odd about the address like an extra part to the domain like this “mail.nzpost.co.nz”.

 Step #8 Don’t share password details